AFRL researcher guest edits prominent scientific journal

 |0

-This work, AFRL researcher guest edits prominent scientific journal, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFRL researcher guest edits prominent scientific journal, by Gail Forbes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT